JanOleA/8-bit-computer-emulator/docs/architecture.md

 The register reads a value from the bus on a clock-high pulse if the "B register in (BI)" control signal is active.

-It currently does not support outputting the contents of the register onto the bus.
+It can also place its contents on the bus when the "B register out (BO)" control signal is enabled, allowing direct stores from B or fast register swaps.

 ### ALU (sum)
 #### 8-bit adder